Logo Voyage

 traditional Korean clothing 한복 hanbok 조선옷 joseonot 조선옷 joseonot

-Another noticeable difference between the Korean language in South Korea, and that among the ethnic Korean minority in China is the way in which Chinese place and people names are translated.
+Another noticeable difference between the Korean language in South Korea, and that among the ethnic Korean minority in China is the way in which Chinese place names and personal names are translated.
 While South Koreans phonetically transliterate the Standard Mandarin names into hangul, ethnic Koreans from China instead use the Sino-Korean readings of the characters that make up their Chinese names.
 For example, Beijing is known to South Koreans as 베이징 (Beijing) but to ethnic Koreans from China as 북경 (Bukgyeong), while Shanghai is known to South Koreans as 상하이 (Sanghai) but to ethnic Koreans from China as 상해 (Sanghae).
 Therefore, Chinese cities with large ethnic Korean communities usually have a different local Korean name from the South Korean name; for instance, Yanji is known as 연길 (Yeon-gil) to the local ethnic Koreans, but 옌지 (Yenji) to South Koreans.
+As an example for personal names, Chinese president Xi Jinping is 시진핑 (Si Jin-ping) to South Koreans but 습근평 (Seub Geun-pyeong) to ethnic Koreans from China.

 Phrase list